 Mortgage repossession hearings

-A mortgage repossession hearing gives you a chance to explain to the judge why you should keep your home or sell it yourself.
+A mortgage repossession hearing gives you a chance to explain to a judge why you should keep your home or sell it yourself.

 You can: